Sahar-Heu/shmsr/content/blog/the-font-book.md

 As you may know I am a graphic designer which means I deal with fonts on a daily bases.
 Over the past few years, I have been realizing I spend an enormous amount of time in order to **pick the right font** for a project and as it seems I would go through the same hardship over and over again…

 Earlier this year I decided to find a more convenient way to **organize my fonts**.
-Not that I hadn’t any system before, it was just not working well.
+Not that I hadn’t any system before (believe me i am an organizing maniac), it was just not working well.

+### The Font Book

+Basically you have a **template** in which each page is dedicated to one individual typeface and it presents following information:

+* The fonts Name
+* The font's category (serif, sans serif, script...)
+* The designer
+* The Font's Characters
+* A Preview Paragraph
+* Number of styles

 I know it may seem troublesome to put all the effort into preparing the file, even more so in this age of having a new typeface coming out every second, but remember, that this is a one-time effort for a lifetime of comfort especially if you are a **Graphic Designer!**